vipinn123/Advanced_Lane_Lines/writeup_template.md

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 The logic for detecting lines is in the function find_lanes().
 This function can be found in the file advanced_lane_detection.py (line 155 to 216).
 I pass the combined binary image to this function.
 I use the histogram function to find the maximum concentration of pixels to detect left and right lanes.